Hoollongapar Gibbon Sanctuary: Fauna

 The sanctuary has a very rich biodiversity and is home to the only apes in India, the western hoolock gibbon (Hoolock hoolock), as well as the only nocturnal primate found in the northeast Indian states, the Bengal slow loris (Nycticebus bengalensis).

+As of 2023, there are 125 individuals of Hoolock Gibbon in the sanctuary.

 Other primates include the stump-tailed macaque (Macaca arctoides), northern pig-tailed macaque (Macaca leonina), eastern Assamese macaque (Macaca assamensis assamensis), rhesus macaque (Macaca mulatta), and capped langur (Trachypithecus pileatus).
 Also found at the sanctuary are Indian elephants, leopards (Panthera pardus), jungle cats (Felis chaus), wild boar (Sus scrofa), three types of civet, four types of squirrels, among several others.
 At least 219 species of bird and several types of snake are known to live in the park.
 Apart from that 211 species of butterflies were also reported from the Wildlife Sanctuary.
 The tiger (Panthera tigris) is now extirpated.

 Flora

 Most of the vegetation within Hoollongapar Gibbon Sanctuary is evergreen in character and is composed of several canopy layers.

-The upper canopy consists mostly of Dipterocarpus macrocarpus rising 12 to 30 m and having straight trunks.
-Other species found in the top canopy include sam (Artocarps chaplasha), amari (Amoora wallichi), sopas (Mcheliai spp.), bhelu (Tetramels mudiflora), udal (Sterculia villosa) and hingori (Castanopsis spp.).
+The upper canopy consists mostly of Dipterocarpus retusus rising 12 to 30 m and having straight trunks.
+Other species found in the top canopy include sam (Artocarpus chama), Gomari (Gmelina arborea), amoora (Amoora wallichi), sopas (Magnolia spp.), bhelu (Tetrameles nudiflora), udal (Sterculia villosa) and hingori (Castanopsis spp.).

 Nahor (Mesua ferrea) dominates the middle canopy with its spreading crown, casting fairly heavy shade over a wide area.
-Other species that make up the middle canopy include bandordima (Dysoxylum procerum), dhuna (Conarium resiniferum), bhomora (Terminalia belerica), ful gomari (Gmelina sp.) bonbogri (Pterospermum lanceafolium), morhal (Vatica lanceafolia), selleng (Sapium baccatum), sassi (Aqualari agolacha), and otenga (Dillenia indica).
+Other species that make up the middle canopy include bandordima (Prasoxylon excelsum), dhuna (Canarium resiniferum), bhomora (Terminalia belerica), ful gomari (Gmelina sp.) bonbogri (Pterospermum lanceafolium), morhal (Vatica lanceafolia), selleng (Sapium baccatum), sassi (Aquilaria malaccensis), and otenga (Dillenia indica).

 A variety of evergreen shrubs and herbs make up the lower canopy and ground layers.
 The most common of these are dolu bamboo (Teinostachyum dullooa), bojal bamboo (Pseudostachyum polymorphum), jengu (Calamus erectus), jati bet (Calamus spp.), houka bet (Calamus spp.), tora (Alpinia allughas), kaupat (Phrynium imbricatum), and sorat (Laportea cremulata).